 As you look for a new vacuum, we are sure there are many questions you need answered.
 These questions come from experiences with vacuums you have used in the past some good, some bad.
 Then there are the suggestions from friends and family, as well as the advertising you see daily.
-Below we list many of the common questions but we encourage you to send us a note if we have missed something specific to your needs.
+Below we list many of the common FAQ’s but we encourage you to send us a note if we have missed something specific to your needs.

 How Often Should Your Vacuum Be Serviced?